Periodontal (Gum) Disease Treatment – Tukwila, WA

 Healthy Gums, Healthy Teeth, Healthy Smile

 A healthy smile doesn’t just consist of white, cavity-free teeth—it also requires pink, firm gums.
 In fact, without healthy gums, your teeth wouldn’t be able to function or stay in place.
 That is why taking care of your gums is as equally important as caring for your teeth.
-Whether it’s through routine cleanings for mild gingivitis or more intensive procedures for advanced gum disease, Dr. Timmerman and our team can help you keep your smile strong for many years to come.
+Whether it’s through routine cleanings for mild gingivitis or more intensive periodontal therapy in Tukwila, WA to address advanced gum disease, Dr. Timmerman and our team can help you keep your smile strong for many years to come.

 Why Choose Lance Timmerman, DMD for Periodontal (Gum) Disease Treatment?